 In response to Eve’s fact-finding mission to the Congo, V-Day launched a Congo Campaign, STOP RAPING OUR GREATEST RESOURCE: POWER TO THE WOMEN AND THE GIRLS OF DRC.
 A joint national campaign in partnership with Unicef and thousands of activists on the ground, the campaign:

-- Raised awareness about the level of gender violence in the DRC
+- Raised global awareness about the level of gender violence in the DRC

 - Advocated for change on local, provincial, national, and international levels

 - Provided support to activists in the DRC and around the globe who are working to end the atrocities and change perceptions about gender and sexual violence

 - Supported the creation of the City of Joy in Bukavu, South Kivu

 The current situation in the Congo – which includes political instability and violence – has not deterred the work of City of Joy.
 It is as urgent as ever.